Tutorial: Introduction to Trainer classΒΆ

 HPU available: False, using: 0 HPUs

-as you can see, by default, PINA logs the losses which are shown in the progress bar, as well as the number of epochs.
-You can always insert more loggings by either defining a callback (more on callbacks), or inheriting the solver and modify the programs with different hooks (more on hooks).
+As you can see, by default, PINA logs the losses which are shown in the progress bar, as well as the number of epochs.
+You can always insert more loggings by either defining a callback (more on callbacks), or inheriting the solver and modifying the programs with different hooks (more on hooks).

 Trainer CallbacksΒΆ